 You now have your plan, and you’re ready to take on the next month.
 You’ll probably need to adjust your budget along the way as changes happen, and sometimes you may not execute exactly to plan.
 That’s ok.
 What is important is that you have a plan and that you track your progress regularly.

 Ascend Loans, LLC (“Ascend”) subprime loans are designed to help you meet short-term borrowing needs, such as for car repair, medical care for you or your family, or travel expenses in connection with your job.
 These loans are an expensive form of credit and are not intended to provide a solution for long-term credit or other financial needs.
 Alternative forms of credit such as a credit card advance, personal loan, home equity line of credit, and borrowing from a friend or relative may be a less expensive and more suitable source of funding.

+Applications approved with instant funding are typically funded within 30 minutes of signing the loan agreement.
 Applications approved by 4:00 p.m. pacific time Monday through Friday are typically funded the next business day.
 Ascend may perform credit checks or otherwise verify the personal and financial information submitted on your application through traditional and alternative credit bureaus.
 If we are unable to verify your application information electronically, we will perform a manual verification in which you will be asked to provide certain documents.
 Manual verification may delay your loan decision and, if you are approved, funding.
-First-time Ascend customers may qualify for a loan of $300.00 up to $1,000.00.
-Customers with good payment history may qualify for subsequent loans at a lower APR and increased dollar amount not to exceed $1,000.00.
+First-time Ascend customers may qualify for a loan of $300 up to $1,000.
+Customers with good payment history may qualify for subsequent loans at a discounted APR and increased dollar amount not to exceed $2,000.
 Complete disclosures of APR, fees, and payment terms are set forth in the loan agreement which you should read before you sign and obtain funds.
 Your loan may be repaid at any time without penalty.